AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_message_android.md

 ### Delete local conversations and messages

-You can delete the specified conversation, or the specified message in the current conversation from the local device.
+You can delete the specified conversation or the specified message in the current conversation from the local device.
 Refer to the following code:

 ```java
 // Delete the specified conversation